qurat-azim/contraceptive_methods_analysis/doc/report.md

 study.
 We derive inference in two ways: using simple regression while considering one regressor at a time for six different regressors, and then using a multiple regression model.
-From the simple regression models, we have the following statistically significant conclusions:
+From the simple regression models, we have the following statistically significant (at level of 0.05) conclusions:

 - With each year’s increase in `age`, a woman is 1.05 times more likely to use no contraceptive methods as opposed to long term contraception.